Optimal periodic replenishment policies for spectrally positive L\'evy demand processes: Introduction

-While the Poissonian assumption simplifies the problem, the considered problem is still significantly more challenging and interesting in comparison to the continuous monitoring case.
-The solutions depend directly on the rate of Poisson arrivals and it is of interest to study the sensitivity with respect to it.
+Although the Poissonian assumption simplifies the considered problem, it is still significantly more challenging and interesting in comparison to the continuous monitoring case.
+The solutions depend directly on the rate of Poisson arrivals, and it is, therefore, of interest to study its sensitivity.

-In this paper, we focus on the discounted continuous-time model driven by a spectrally positive \lev demand process.
+In this study, we focus on the discounted continuous-time model driven by a spectrally positive \lev demand process.
 In other words, the inventory, in the absence of control, follows a \lev process with only negative jumps.
-As is typically assumed in the literature, the inventory cost is modeled by a convex function and the cost of replenishment is assumed to be proportional to the order amount.
-Under these assumptions, the classical continuous monitoring case is known to admit a simple solution (see Section 7 of \cite{Y}): it is optimal to reflect the inventory process at a suitably chosen barrier, and the value function is expressed concisely in terms of the so-called \emph{scale function}.
-See also \cite{BLS} and Sections 4-6 of \cite{Y} for the cases with fixed costs.
+As is typically assumed in the literature, the inventory cost is modeled by a convex function, and the cost of replenishment is assumed to be proportional to the order amount.
+Under these assumptions, the classical continuous monitoring case admits a simple solution (see Section 7 of \cite{Y}): it is optimal to reflect the inventory process at a suitably chosen barrier, and the value function is expressed concisely in terms of the so-called \emph{scale function} (see also \cite{BLS} and Sections 4-6 of \cite{Y} for the cases with fixed costs).

-The objective of this paper is to show the optimality of a \emph{periodic barrier replenishment policy}, which replenishes any shortage below a certain barrier at each replenishment opportunity.
+This study aims to show the optimality of a \emph{periodic barrier replenishment policy}, which restocks any shortage below a certain threshold at each replenishment opportunity.
 The corresponding controlled inventory process becomes the \emph{Parisian reflected process} studied in \cite{APY, PerYam2}.
 We show that a periodic barrier replenishment policy is indeed optimal over the set of all admissible policies.

-We follow the classical \emph{guess and verify} procedure to solve this stochastic control problem.
+We follow the classical \emph{guess-and-verify} procedure to solve this stochastic control problem:

 \begin{enumerate}